 A successful brand ambassadors campaign can help you increase your visibility, make your brand more trustworthy and increase sales.
-Influencer marketing is all about connecting with the people who already use your product, or those who fit the model of your customer.
+Influencer marketing is all about connecting with the people who already use your product or those who fit the model of your customer.

-We know that, as a brand, you need ambassadors or influencers to help you spread the word of your company.
+We know that, as a brand, you need ambassadors or influencers to help you spread the word about your company.
 But before you go about just grabbing any old Tom, Dick or Harry to jump onboard, there are some things you need to know.

-An Influencer is someone who has impact on a specific group of people.
+An Influencer is someone who has an impact on a specific group of people.
 But really, this is a loaded question because, quite frankly, an Influencer can be anyone, and anyone can be influential on something.
 In fact, everyone is influential on some level.

 On the social web, an Influencer is someone who has a targeted network of followers in some capacity and when they speak, tweet, blog, or update, others listen and take action accordingly.
 Influencers can have 1 million followers online, or they can have 100 followers.
 As a brand, you will have to figure out what kind of Influencer fits your business best.
 A major player like Nike might be able to find celebrity Influencers that have millions of followers, but for a niche brand that’s very unrealistic.